Wrightsville Beach NC Homepage

 Color-coded Signal Flags

 The National Weather Service issues a Surf Zone Forecast that includes the rip current risk for area beaches.
-The Wrightsville Beach Ocean Rescue Squad flies colored signal flags from each lifeguard stand indicating the water conditions observed in the area.
+Wrightsville Beach Ocean Rescue will fly colored signal flags from lifeguard stands indicating if there are any water hazards observed in the area.

 Exercise Caution

 Regardless of the color of the signal flags displayed, hazards may be present in the ocean at any time.
 Rip currents can form suddenly and other dangerous conditions could exist.
 Anyone entering the water must understand their personal abilities and limitations, and they must constantly assess the existing conditions.
 Underestimating the potential hazards associated with the ocean can be risky.
 If in doubt, don't go out.
-If you have any questions, consult with a lifeguard.
+And remember: Always Swim Near a Lifeguard!

 For detailed information on identifying rip currents, escaping rip currents and helping others caught in rip currents, please visit the National Weather Service's Rip Current Awareness information page.